 So when I enter a classroom and start a discussion about the subject, I am almost always struck by how the policy issues seem easy and obvious to each individual (depending on a participant's background) and often stress the same underlying values: freedom, fairness and human dignity.
 The policy differences are real but they become particularly conflictual when people see their own preferences as so obvious and natural that they assume those who disagree do so because they do not see things clearly.
 Policy paths followed can change particularly radically as one crosses state borders.
 I selected the example of head coverings for a reason: they are a political issue in many societies but also a very personal matter for those who wear them (or not).
 And many of the polarizing differences within and across societies equally link the intensely personal with the political.
 A large number involve family life.
 Who gets custody of children?
-Who should teach children and what should they be taught.
-Who can get married-and whose approval is necessary?
+Who should teach children and what should they be taught?
+Who can get married - and whose approval is necessary?
 Again, differences in principle are often less profound than they seem and differences in practice far greater.
 In my work at the Hamburg Institute for Advanced Study, I have been focusing precisely on such arrangements and how they differ globally.

-To return to my earlier claim, that is the task of politics: not to impose uniformity but to find but to find ways to manage difference.
 And what I find is that abstract ideas cross international borders with greater than expected ease: the best interests of the child; the role of law in protecting the weaker party; the interests of entire societies in stable and healthy family life; deference to the decisions of parents to raise children in the manner that seems appropriate to them; the freedom of groups who share religious traditions to observe them and transmit them to the next generation.
 Yes, there are differences in how these are understood and how much they are stressed.

-But the real conflicts arise when people cross borders or talk across them-when they have very different ways of doing things and very different reactions to arrangements for schooling, communal worship, custody, marriage and divorce.
+But the real conflicts arise when people cross borders or talk across them - when they have very different ways of doing things and very different reactions to arrangements for schooling, communal worship, custody, marriage and divorce.

-And those conflicts fill the files of consular officers are filled with custody disputes; of school principals with complaints from parents about instructional material; with municipal officials with disputes about construction of new houses of worship; with editors of newspapers and administrators of websites with expressions that are taken by some to be disrespectful or impious.
+And those conflicts fill the files of consular officers with custody disputes; of school principals with complaints from parents about instructional material; with municipal officials with disputes about construction of new houses of worship; with editors of newspapers and administrators of websites with expressions that are taken by some to be disrespectful or impious.

 And it is thus in matters of practice and practical arrangements that universalism fails us: there is no easy way of accommodating those who have such different expectations of what is the natural way to do things.
-The task for those who wish for a new world order is not to eliminate difference over fundamental values but to manage a world where people who pursue those values do so in such different ways-and come into direct contact while doing so.
+The task for those who wish for a new world order is not to eliminate difference over fundamental values but to manage a world where people who pursue those values do so in such different ways - and come into direct contact while doing so.
 More abstractly, the challenge of the current moment is how to manage a world where widespread values seem to conflict in practice with each other.